tic-tac-token/ttt-book/src/chapters/3/verifying-the-contract.md

 To verify our contract, we'll need an Etherscan API key.
 Create an account at [etherscan.io](https://etherscan.io/) and generate one.

 We'll also need to know the exact compiler version used to compile our contract.
-Figuring this out is kind of a pain, but we can access it by calling the Solidity compiler binary directly and passing the `--version` flag.
+Figuring this out is kind of a pain, but we can access it by calling the Solidity compiler binary directly.
 You can find it in a hidden `.svm` directory inside your home directory.
 In our case, we used version `0.8.10`:

 ```bash
 $ ~/.svm/0.8.10/solc-0.8.10 --version